bmoscon/cryptofeed/docs/book_validation.md

 <br/>
-<sup>1</sup> Coinbase sequence number validation only works when L3 books are enabled for a trading pair
+<sup>1</sup> Coinbase sequence number validation only works when L3 books are enabled for a symbol
 <br/>
 <br/>